Arisaig railway station: History

 Arisaig station opened on 1 April 1901.
 The station was laid out with two platforms, one on either side of a crossing loop.
 There is a siding on the south side of the line, east of the Down platform.

-Opened by the North British Railway, it became part of the London and North Eastern Railway during the Grouping of 1923.
+Opened by the North British Railway, it became part of the London and North Eastern Railway during the Grouping of 1923, despite being the westernmost station in Great Britain.
 The station was host to a LNER camping coach from 1936 to 1939.

 A camping coach was also positioned here by the Scottish Region from 1952 to 1960, the coach was replaced in 1961 by a Pullman camping coach which was joined by another Pullman in 1966.
 From 1967 to 1969 there were 2 standard camping coaches here, all camping coaches in the region were withdrawn at the end of the 1969 season.